Chondria/SiB/docs/from-transaction-to-block.md

 Substrate provides a special type of unsigned transaction that can be constructed by block authors.
-They may contain the information required to build a block such as timestamps, storage proofs, and uncle blocks, and can also include any other data the block author wishes to include.
+They may contain the information required to build a block such as timestamps, storage proofs, and information about preceding blocks, and can also include any other data the block author wishes to include.

 Inherents are handled and represented differently within Substrate.
 And has a different type from an **Extrinsic**.